phink

 Copy paste the content after your system prompt, and examine the LLM invariants.
 Otherwise, simply copy paste the code from your lib.rs

 Phink provides developers with the flexibility to customize their fuzzing environment through a simple interface.
 By editing contract/custom/custom.rs and contract/custom/preferences.rs, developers can tailor the runtime storage and contract initialization processes to suit their testing needs.
-Having a clone of Phink is required, in order to modify the source code.
+Have a clone of Phink if you want to modify the source code.

 Phink allows developers to tailor the runtime environment by customizing the storage configuration.
-This enables the creation of versatile and realistic testing scenarios.
+Let’s create some realistic testing scenarios!

 Example